The Security Industry Authority (SIA) has been named as the regulator for Martyn’s Law. This will be delivered as a new function of Authority.

-The Regulator will have several legal powers to fully exercise its functions (schedule 3: investigatory powers).
+The SIA will have several legal powers to fully exercise its functions (schedule 3: investigatory powers).

 FAQ title